tjohander-splunk/charts-as-code-here-dot-com/README.md

 ## Create all the Things
 ### Install Terraform (optional)
-To try out the examples in here, it's easiest to install and run the Terrafom binary locally.
+To try out the examples in here, it's easiest to install and run the Terraform binary locally.
 Instructions to get started are [here](https://learn.hashicorp.com/tutorials/terraform/install-cli).
 If you know what you're doing and have access to an on-premise or cloud deployment of Terraform, feel free to use that.

 ### Grab your `realm` and `access_token` for your instance of Observability Cloud.
 * Your realm can be found in the URL that's used to connect to Observability.
 It will likely be `us0` or `us1`.
 In the example `https://app.us1.signalfx.com/#/home`, the realm is `us1`.